-Select to stake out to the pile point or to the node.
+Select to stake out to the pile point, to the node or to the nearest point on the polyline.
 Stake out to the pile point starts from the beginning of the polyline according to the pile interval, but stops at the node; stake out to the node will directly stake out the end points of each line segment of the polyline.
+Stake out to the points on the offset line by entering the offset value.